khaleeljageer/tesseract-gt-builder/README.md

 -   `normalize-gt.py`: Script to normalize the text data.
 -   `verify.py`: Script to verify the generated dataset.
 -   `cer_wer_tamil.py`: Script to calculate CER and WER.
--   `find_cfr.py`: Script to find character and word frequencies.
+-   `find_cfr.py`: Script to find character and word frequencies and generate a frequency graph.
--   `cfr_graph.py`: Script to generate a graph of character frequencies.
 -   `json2text.py`: Utility to convert JSON to text.
 -   `requirements.txt`: List of required Python packages.
 -   `data/`: Directory for training data.